home

 Consecutive diamond steps go from higher dimensions to lower ones, consecutive square steps go from lower dimensions to higher ones.
 There is one dimension where the values are "stitched together"—in the long diamond case it's the first dimension (on edges), in the long square step it's the second dimension (on faces).
 I guess one could also leave out the diamond steps together and calculate the center of the cube as the mean of the faces—zero diamond, very long square.

-The diamond step of the algorithm starts out with the base case: If the space is only one element big, we return and do nothing (assuming the value has been filled in):
+The algorithm starts out with a base case: If the space is only one element big, do nothing and return (assuming the value has been filled in):

 return

 Now we come to offsets.
-Remember above when after the first square step, we moved into a diamond step on the smaller squares? offsets describes where the "left lower corner" of those smaller squares is.
+Remember way above in the two-dimensional case, when after the first square step, we moved into a diamond step on the smaller squares? offsets describes where the "left lower corner" of those smaller squares is.
 We initialized it with zeros, that way we start in a definite corner.

 Diamond